bertmelis/bertmelis.github.io/_posts/2021-11-18-1-Rocky-Linux.md

 Relabeled /etc/cockpit/ws-certs.d/your-cert.key from unconfined_u:object_r:user_home_t:s0 to unconfirmed_u:object_r:etc_t:s0
 ```

-You can now enable SELinux again using cockpit or on the command line (`sudo setenforce 1`).
+You can now enable SELinux again using Cockpit or on the command line (`sudo setenforce 1`).

 ---